umbraco/UmbracoDocs/Tutorials/Editors-Manual/Working-with-Content/Rich-Text-Editor/index-v9.md

 ![editorBar.jpg](images/editorBar-v9.jpg)

+## Rich Text Editor Functionality

 The Rich Text Editor provides the following functionalities:

 ### 1. Paragraph Break/Line Break

 The Rich Text Editor is like any other word processing program.
 You write the text and the text wraps around when the line reaches the end.
-To add space between paragraphs, press `ENTER` in the editor.
-To add line breaks, press `SHIFT + ENTER` in the editor.
+Use the following keyboard shortcuts in the editor to add:

+1. Space between paragraphs - press `ENTER`.
+2. Line breaks - press `SHIFT + ENTER`.

 ### 2. Shortcut Keys

 For ease, there are shortcut keys for certain editor functions.
-Use the following shortcut keys on your keyboard to carry out certain commands:
+Use the following shortcut keys to carry out certain commands:

 Shortcut | Action
 ---|---